MorphaxTheDeveloper/egeakman/egeakman_resume.md

 HTML, CSS, Bash, and PowerShell.
 I actively use some Adobe CC applications such as Photoshop, Premiere Pro, Illustrator.
 My favorite text editor is Visual Studio Code.
 I am familiar with Git and GitHub.
-I also did create a Discord bot with Python that has features in different categories such as music, moderation, entertainment, and now we are merging our bots with a friend.
+I also did create a Discord bot with Python that has features in different categories such as music, moderation, entertainment.
 Also, I'm learning C# and C++.
 And most importantly I love learning new things and am a fast learner.

 **Here are my social media accounts:**